Buying health insurance tends to be a rather joyless experience for a lot of people, no matter how young or old they may be.

 For more information about this type of insurance, check out our “Long-Term Care Insurance FAQ.”

-That’s another of O’Leary’s suggestions, who says that “seniors owe it to themselves to appeal any denial of claim or service by the government or their private insurer.”
+That’s another of O’Leary’s suggestions.
+She says that “seniors owe it to themselves to appeal any denial of claim or service by the government or their private insurer.”

 The typical claim denial will be overturned after just a few attempts, she adds, “so it's important to keep appealing denials.
 Help from a loved one or professional advocate can help this process become less of a burden on the senior.”

 Are you looking for health insurance options?
-Request health insurance quotes from top companies to compare rates.
+Compare health insurance plans from multiple companies to get your best rates.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.